microsoft/ignite24-lab-441/instructions.md

 1. Rename **.env.local.user.sample** to **.env.local.user**.
 1. Open **.env.local.user** file.

-1. Update the contents of the file, replacing **[INSERT KEY]** with the value stored in your clipboard.
+1. Update the contents of the file, replacing [INSERT KEY] with the Azure Open AI service deployment API key.

-    ```text
+    ```
     SECRET_AZURE_OPENAI_API_KEY=[INSERT KEY]
     ```

 1. Save the changes.

 > [!NOTE]
 > When Teams Toolkit uses an environment variable with that is prefixed with **SECRET**, it will ensure that the value does not appear in any logs.

+1. In the **TeamsApp** project, expand the **env** folder.
+1. Open the **.env.local** file.
+1. Replace the values of the **AZURE_OPENAI_ENDPOINT** and **AZURE_OPENAI_DEPLOYMENT_NAME** variables with your own deployment values.
+1. Save your changes.

 ## Exercise 2: Provision resources

 Teams Toolkit help developers automate tasks using workflow files.
 The workflow files are YML files which are stored in the root of the TeamsApp project.

 ### Step 1: Review Teams Toolkit provisioning tasks